foxwallet/hc.foxwallet.com/docs/100-developer/provider/sui-provider.md

 # Sui Provider

-**FoxWallet uses the same protocol as Sui Wallet, and Sui network is only supported in FoxWallet mobile app, Chrome plugin is not yet supported**
+**FoxWallet employs the same protocol as Sui Wallet.
+Currently, Sui network is only supported in the FoxWallet mobile app, with Chrome extension support coming soon.**

 Use injected provider or [Wallet Standard](https://github.com/wallet-standard/wallet-standard).